CloudLabsAI-Azure/Terraform-workshop/Terraform/02 - Variables/Guide.md

 ---

-## Task 3: Create vm.tf â€” add a Linux Virtual Machine
+## Task 3: Create the Linux Virtual Machin

 The `azurerm_linux_virtual_machine` resource provisions a Linux VM with a flat, readable schema â€” image, OS disk, and admin credentials are defined directly on the resource.